Climate and Average Weather Year Round in Tromsø Norway

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.4 months, from July 7 to September 20, with an average temperature above 49°F. The day of the year with the warmest water is August 10, with an average temperature of 52°F.
+The time of year with warmer water lasts for 2.4 months, from July 8 to September 21, with an average temperature above 49°F. The month of the year in Tromsø with the warmest water is August, with an average temperature of 51°F.

-The time of year with cooler water lasts for 4.0 months, from January 9 to May 11, with an average temperature below 41°F. The day of the year with the coolest water is March 23, with an average temperature of 39°F.
+The time of year with cooler water lasts for 4.1 months, from January 9 to May 12, with an average temperature below 41°F. The month of the year in Tromsø with the coolest water is March, with an average temperature of 39°F.

 To characterize how pleasant the weather is in Tromsø throughout the year, we compute two travel scores.